-Eye movement desensitation and reprocessing (EMDR) was created to help people process traumatic memories.
+Eye movement desensitisation and reprocessing (EMDR) was created to help people process traumatic memories.
 But standard EMDR is not helpful for most people with dissociative disorders, and the treatment should be adjusted to make it safe and effective.
 EMDR for dissociative disorders focuses on specific individual memories and usually for shorter time periods.

 This helps make it less intense and prevents too many traumatic memories appearing too quickly (flooding).
 It should only be used when you are feeling reasonably stable and by professionals who know about treating dissociative disorders.

 There are no drugs that are licensed to treat dissociation.
 Your doctor might offer you psychiatric medication to treat other symptoms or problems you might experience because of, or as well as, a dissociative disorder.
 These problems may include depression, anxiety and panic attacks, suicidal feelings, hearing voices and OCD.

 These medications might include: